nathanielbridgman/Unix-Term-Project/README.md

 - [Team Composition](#team-composition)

 ## *Project Description:*
+    Axel Cuzzo was a sucessful entrepeneure who after a tragic accident involving one of his houses decided to host a donation website in which local comunities could donate money to Charities that they belived in.
+  - The problem that our project solves is that it offeres the Admin of the VPS to know which users opens the html file and at what time.
   -	Create a static website
   -	Finding and renting a reliable VPS
   -	Creating a rudimentary money donation interface